 In cases of particularly reckless or intentional behavior (such as siccing a vicious dog on someone), we can sometimes even help dog bite victims recover additional compensation under Nevada’s punitive damages law.

-To help you better understand how to recover money for a dog bite in Nevada, our Las Vegas Nevada personal injury lawyers discuss the following, below:
+To help you better understand how to recover money for a dog bite in Nevada, our Nevada personal injury lawyers discuss the following, below:

-- 2. Conditions for dog bite liability in Las Vegas
+- 3. What are the conditions for dog bite liability in Las Vegas?

-- 7. Finding a Las Vegas doctor to treat your dog bite injuries
+- 8. How do I find a Las Vegas doctor to treat my dog bite injuries?

-- 8. The process for making a claim for dog bite injuries in Las Vegas
+- 9. What is the process for making a claim for dog bite injuries in Las Vegas?

 A person who owns or keeps a dog in Nevada is liable for injuries when their dog bites someone if: